-The ClinicalResearcher of the Year - The Americas competition is a unique and challenging learning and development opportunity for clinical researchers.
-It allows them to benchmark their skills and competencies against those of their peers in a learning environment and have them assessed by an independent steering committee of high-level industry leaders.
+The competition allows clinical researchers in the Americas to benchmark their skills and competencies against those of their peers in a learning environment and have them assessed by an independent steering committee of high-level industry leaders.

-Competition entrants complete an online multiple-choice questionnaire, containing questions based on ICH/GCP/FDA regulatory guidelines.
+Individual entrants complete an online multiple-choice questionnaire, containing questions based on ICH/GCP/FDA regulatory guidelines.
 The questions are chosen at random from a pool of forty.
-For team entries, only one team representative needs to take and pass the MCQ.
-The MCQ should take no more than thirty minutes to complete.
+For team entries you will be required to complete an online application process.

 The MCQ is an open-book exercise and is not timed so entrants can return to the questionnaire as many times as they need.